kelvinvin/tp/docs/UserGuide.md

 Ready to begin?
 Let's start exploring!

-<div style="page-break-before: always"></div>

 ### 1.3 General Note

 The program will automatically save after every command execution to guarantee that your data will never be lost.

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-before: always"></div>

 # 2 UI-orientation

-You can refer to the table and the figure below to familiarize yourself with the user interface of FitEgo.
+You can refer to the figure below to familiarize yourself with the user interface of FitEgo.

 [comment]: <> (Why cant you figure out yourself?)